Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 • Online/Web/Social Media video

-• Performances (Adam is musically trained)
+• Theatre Performance & Performing Arts (Adam is musically trained)

 • Special event & promotional shoots